block-core/documentation/docs/coldstaking/coldstake-pool.md

 **Charging fees**
-Right now there is no automated mechanisem to charge fees from users for using the pool, each pool operator will have to find a way to charge for providing the service of staking for the user.
+Right now there is no automated mechanism to charge fees from users for using the pool, each pool operator will have to find a way to charge for providing the service of staking for the user.
-Either by paying in advance for a year of staking or any other way of subsidsing the pool
+Either by paying in advance for a year of staking or any other way of subsidising the pool

 **Security concerns**
-Staking pools tend to centralize the mining processes by delegating authirity to create blocks to a smaller number of users
+Staking pools tend to centralize the mining processes by delegating authority to create blocks to a smaller number of users
-For this reason it is encouraged that a network will have many staking pools to choose form with competitive fees
+For this reason it is encouraged that a network will have many staking pools to choose from with competitive fees

 ### 1 - Run a node in coldstake pool mode